 Our highly skilled Installation Team, who were on site for four days in December, thoroughly enjoyed this creative and interesting installation.

-To the amusement of the other installers, one of them (you know who you are!) was particularly scared of the two resident Iguanas, Stumpy and Princess, who like to hide up in the trees while keeping a watchful eye on what is going on beneath them!
+To the amusement of the other installers, one of them (you know who you are!) was particularly scared of the two resident Iguanas, Stumpy and Princess, who liked to hide up in the trees while keeping a watchful eye on what is going on beneath them!

 “The Flight Area has had beautiful, bright, colourful pathways laid throughout, with leaf prints and animal foot prints incorporated into the design!